A Time Clock That Works in the Bay

 Why QuickBooks Time Is Best for Shops Already on QuickBooks

 If your books already live in QuickBooks, this is the clock that drops in with the least friction.
-QuickBooks Time, formerly TSheets, pushes hours straight into QuickBooks payroll and accounting with no re-keying, no export files, no copy-paste.
+QuickBooks Time, formerly TSheets, pushes hours directly into QuickBooks payroll and accounting with no re-keying, exporting, or copy-pasting.
 For a shop whose accountant runs everything through QuickBooks, that single connection saves real hours every pay period.

 The tracking itself is strong.
-You get a tablet kiosk, a mobile app, GPS, photo capture, automatic overtime, and drag-and-drop scheduling.
-Tie labor to jobs and you can see cost per ticket, which helps you spot where the shop bleeds time.
-Two honest catches, though: it's the priciest option here for a small shop, especially after the July 1, 2026 price increase, and the features a shop cares about most, like job costing and geofencing, sit in the top Elite tier.
+You get a tablet kiosk, mobile app, GPS, photo capture, automatic overtime, and drag-and-drop scheduling.
+Tie labor to jobs, and you can see the cost per ticket, which helps you spot where the shop bleeds time.
+Two honest catches, though: It's the priciest option here for a small shop, especially after the July 1, 2026, price increase, and the features a shop cares about most, like job costing and geofencing, sit in the costly Elite tier.

 Key Features